LafLaurine/imac2-projetTUT/README.md

   This repository includes sources that can be run with the help of Docker tools, to train neural networks and/or use them to detect deepfakes.

-  I can be used as a standalone or with the WeVerify InVID plugin.
+  It can be used as a standalone or with the WeVerify InVID plugin.

   ### Built With